How to Read MEP Drawings

 Step 7: Check for Coordination Information

-Look for information needed to coordinate with other trades:
+Look for information needed to coordinate with other trades.
+Understanding common MEP-structural clashes will help you spot potential conflicts early:

 Find MEP Coordination Issues Automatically